Agarose Gel Electrophoresis

 Using any device that has UV light, visualize your DNA fragments.

-Note: Loading buffer serves two purposes: 1) it provides a visible dye that helps with gel loading and will also allows you to gauge how far the gel has run while you are running your gel; and 2) it contains a high percentage of glycerol, so it increases the density of your DNA sample causing it settle to the bottom of the gel well, instead of diffusing in the buffer.
+Note: Loading buffer serves two purposes: 1) it provides a visible dye that helps with gel loading and will also allow you to gauge how far the gel has run while you are running your gel; and 2) it contains a high percentage of glycerol, so it increases the density of your DNA sample causing it settle to the bottom of the gel well, instead of diffusing in the buffer.

 Note: Remember, if you added EtBr to your gel, add some to the buffer as well.
 EtBr is positively charged and will run the opposite direction from the DNA.
 So if you run the gel without EtBr in the buffer you will reach a point where the DNA will be in the bottom portion of the gel, but all of the EtBr will be in the top portion and your bands will be differentially intense.
 If this happens, you can just soak the gel in EtBr solution and rinse with water to even out the staining after the gel has been run, just as you would if you had not added EtBr to the gel in the first place.

 Note: When loading the sample in the well, maintain positive pressure on the sample to prevent bubbles or buffer from entering the tip.
 Place the very top of the tip of the pipette into the buffer just above the well.
 Very slowly and steadily, push the sample out and watch as the sample fills the well.
-After all of the sample is unloaded, push the pipettor to the second stop and carefully raising the pipette straight out of the buffer.
+After all of the sample is unloaded, push the pipettor to the second stop and carefully raise the pipette straight out of the buffer.

 Note: Black is negative, red is positive.
 (The DNA is negatively charged and will run towards the positive electrode.)
 Always Run to Red.